Arconic Corporation: Risk Factors (NYSE:ARNC)

 2. Customer-Specific Risks

 ARNC derives 35% of its revenues from ground transportation and 18% from aerospace markets.
-Ford (NYSE:F) is its largest customer and it alone contributes 13% to the company's revenues.
+Ford (F) is its largest customer and it alone contributes 13% to the company's revenues.

 Most American automakers had shut down for almost two months in response to the disruption.
 Ford's employees have been testing positive for the virus since it reopened, and the company has had to temporarily shut down its plants on and off.
 Worker unions have begun pressurizing the company to test all employees and shut plants for 24 hours after a worker tests positive.